Table of Contents

 Patria Adjustable Stem

 The Patria Adjustable Stem allows you to modify the front end of your bike and mount your Rohloff shifter.
 I feel that the shifter may get in way of your knees when standing up.

 Norwid Rohloff Stem

 The Norwid stem has a stub on the side, allowing you to mount your Rohloff shifter.

 Prototype and Discontinued Rohloff Shifters

 The Mittelmeyer was my first attempt at having a neatly integrated Rohloff shifter setup.
 Unfortunately, the Mittelmeyer never worked as planned.
-Once setup, I found there was too much friction.
-In addition, the metal surface didn’t really offer any grip (which is why I prefer rubber gripshift options).
+Once set up, I found there was too much friction.
+The metal surface also didn’t really offer any grip.

 I rode the touring bike for a while, but after every ride, the friction in the shifter increased.
 It wasn’t until I took my touring bike overseas that it decided to seize up.
 That effectively meant single speed touring in New Zealand (hilly and windy).

 Gilles Berthoud Prototype Trigger Shifter

 This prototype shifter was shown at Eurobike in 2013.
-It looks refined and promising!
+It looked refined and promising…

 Daumenschalter Prototype Trigger Shifter